SwiftStrike24/Crypto_Converter_Overlay/README.md

 ## Shortcut Activation

-Quickly activate/deactivate the conversion tool with the `Ctrl+Shift+X` shortcut, streamlining your workflow.
+Quickly activate/deactivate the conversion tool with the `~` shortcut, streamlining your workflow.

 ## Contributing